-4. Iris cysts may form, and if treatment is continued, may enlarge and obscure vision.
+- Iris cysts may form, and if treatment is continued, may enlarge and obscure vision.
 This occurrence is more frequent in children.
-The cysts usually shrink upon discontinuance of the medication, reduction in strength of the drops or frequency of instillation.
+The cysts usually shrink upon discontinuance of the medication or by reducing the frequency of instillation.
 Rarely, they may rupture or break free into the aqueous.
 Regular examinations are advisable when the drug is being prescribed for the treatment of accommodative esotropia.

-The dosage regimen prescribed should call for the lowest concentration that will control the intraocular pressure around-the-clock.
-Where tonometry around-the-clock is not feasible, it is suggested that appointments for tension-taking be made at different times of the day so that inadequate control may be more readily detected.
 Two doses a day are preferred to one in order to maintain as smooth a diurnal tension curve as possible, although a single dose per day or every other day has been used with satisfactory results.
-Because of the long duration of action of the drug, it is never necessary or desirable to exceed a schedule of twice a day.
 The daily dose or one of the two daily doses should always be instilled just before retiring to avoid inconvenience due to the miosis.

-Technique – Good technique in the administration of echothiophate iodide for ophthalmic solution requires that finger pressure at the inner canthus should be exerted for a minute or two following instillation of the eyedrops, to minimize drainage into the nose and throat.
+Technique – Technique in the administration of echothiophate iodide for ophthalmic solution may include finger pressure at the inner canthus exerted for a minute or two following instillation of the eyedrops, to potentially minimize drainage into the nose and throat.
 Excess solution around the eye should be removed with tissue and any medication on the hands should be rinsed off.

 Accommodative Esotropia (Pediatric Use)

-In Treatment – Echothiophate iodide for ophthalmic solution is prescribed at the lowest concentration and frequency which gives satisfactory results.
-After the initial period of treatment for diagnostic purposes, the schedule may be reduced to 0.125% every other day or 0.06% every day.
-These dosages can often be gradually lowered as treatment progresses.
-The 0.03% strength has proven to be effective in some cases.
-The maximum usually recommended dosage is 0.125% once a day, although more intensive therapy has been used for short periods.
+In Treatment – Echothiophate iodide for ophthalmic solution is prescribed at the lowest frequency which gives satisfactory results.
+After the initial period of treatment for diagnostic purposes, the schedule may be reduced to one drop every other day.
+The maximum usually recommended dosage is one drop once a day, although more intensive therapy has been used for short periods.

-Duration of Treatment — In diagnosis, only a short period is required and little time will be lost in instituting other procedures if the esotropia proves to be unresponsive.
-In therapy, there is no definite limit so long as the drug is well tolerated.
+Duration of Treatment — In therapy, there is no definite limit so long as the drug is well tolerated.
 However, if the eyedrops, with or without eyeglasses, are gradually withdrawn after about a year or two and deviation recurs, surgery should be considered.
 As with other miotics, tolerance may occasionally develop after prolonged use.
-In such cases, a rest period will restore the original activity of the drug.
+In such cases, a rest period may restore the original activity of the drug.

-Each package contains sterile echothiophate iodide for ophthalmic solution, sterile diluent, and dropper for dispensing 5 mL eyedrops of the strength indicated on the label.
-Four potencies are available:
+Each package contains sterile echothiophate iodide for ophthalmic solution, sterile diluent, and dropper for dispensing 5 mL eyedrops.

 HANDLING AND STORAGE: